Where Has Everybody Gone?

-"Where Has Everybody Gone?" is a song by English-American rock band the Pretenders.
-It was one of two songs recorded by the band for the 1987 James Bond film The Living Daylights, the other being "If There Was a Man".
+"Where Has Everybody Gone?" is a 1987 song by the British rock band the Pretenders.
+It was one of two songs recorded by the band for the soundtrack of the 1987 James Bond film The Living Daylights, the other being "If There Was a Man".
 "Where Has Everybody Gone?" peaked at number 26 on the United States Billboard Mainstream Rock Tracks chart.

 Both "Where Has Everybody Gone?" and "If There Was a Man" are included on The Living Daylights soundtrack, as well as an instrument remix of the former.
-In the film, the henchman Necros is seen listening to the song through his earphones several times and the song starts up a few times when he appears on screen.
-An instrumental version plays during the fight between Necros and Agent Green-4 at the MI6 safe house, and then again when Necros and Bond fight aboard the Soviet cargo plane.
+In the film, the henchman Necros (Andreas Wisniewski) is seen listening to the song through his earphones several times and the song starts up a few times when he appears on screen.
+An instrumental version plays during the fight between Necros and Agent Green-4 (Bill Weston) at the MI6 safe house, and then again when Necros and James Bond (Timothy Dalton) fight aboard the Soviet cargo plane.